kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(viii\) Any safety system, policy, procedure, requirement, criteria, or standard.

-\(c\) An application to modify an RLV mission license must be prepared and submitted in accordance with part 413 of this chapter.
+\(c\) An application to modify an RLV mission license must be prepared and submitted in accordance with [[Volume 4/C Licensing/0413 License application procedures.md|part 413 of this chapter]].
 The licensee must indicate any part of its license or license application that would be changed or affected by a proposed modification.

 \(d\) The FAA reviews determinations and approvals required by this chapter to determine whether they remain valid after submission of a proposed modification.